susantsahani/baremetal-docs/systemd-cryptenroll-tpm2.md

-### How to set up systemd-cryptenroll for tpm2 devices for ubuntu
+### Setup TPM2 autodecrypt with systemd-cryptenroll on ubuntu

 #### Install dracut